payu-india/CMS-Chatbot/docs/Collect Payments/explore-ios-sdks/ios-core-sdk/ios-coresdk-seamless-integration.md

 //You don't need to set udf1-5 in case you are not using them email and firstname can be empty strings "" if you don't want to use them For store user card feature you need to set userCredentials
 ```

-> **Note**: You don’t need to set the udf1 – udf5 parameters.
-In case you are not using them, the email and firstname parameters can be empty strings (“”).
+> **Note**: You don't need to set the udf1 – udf5 parameters.
+In case you are not using them, the email and firstname parameters can be empty strings ("").

 5. Set `paymentParamForPassing.userCredentials` to store the user card: